bryanthompson/marketplace/README.md

 Marketplace is an [Amazon MWS](http://developer.amazonservices.com) API wrapper for ruby.

 This gem was originally developed for a client but the project was abandoned and I didn't get paid in full.
-At this time the gem supports a specific set of features.
+At this time it supports a specific set of features.
 In reality it does a lot more because there is a fair amount of work that has to be done to interact initially with Amazon's API.
 For example support for the Feeds API is nearly complete as a side effect of getting merchant product listings.
+It is rough around the edges and could use some input from the community.
+If you'd like to help out please get in touch with me or clone it and go to town.

 Usage
 -----